telferang/tp/docs/UserGuide.md

 Format: `add income DESCRIPTION a/AMOUNT [d/DATE]`

 * The `DESCRIPTION` is a short description of the income.
-All words without a tag will be the description
+All words without a/c/d tag will be the description
 * The `AMOUNT` is the amount of the income.
+The amount can have up to 2 decimal points.
 * The `DATE` (Optional) is the date of the expense in DD/MM/YYYY format.
 If date is not given, current date will be used

 Example of usage: